moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 |**Senders/Receivers**|  Many to Many
 |**Bi-directional**| Yes

-Where media is both sent and received; This may include audio from both microphone(s) and/or cameras, or may include "screen sharing" or inclusion of other content such as slide, document, or video presentation.
-This may be done as client/server, or peer to peer with a many to many relationship of both senders and receivers.
+In the Video Conferencing/Telephony use case, media is both sent and received.
+This use case typically includes audio and video media, and may also include one or more  additional media types, such as "screen sharing" and other content such as slides, documents, or video presentations.
+This may be done
+as client/server, or peer to peer with a many to many relationship of both senders and receivers.
 The target for latency may be as large as 200ms or more for some media types such as audio, but other media types in this use case have much more stringent latency targets.

-## Hybrid Interactive and Live Media

-For the video conferencing/telephony use case, there can be additional scenarios where the audience greatly outnumbers the concurrent active participants, but any member of the audience could participate.
-As this has a much larger total number of participants - as many as Live Media Streaming {{lmstream}}, but with the bi-directionality of conferencing, this should be considered a "hybrid".
-There can be additional functionality as well that overlap between the two, such as "live rewind", or recording abilities.

-Another consideration is the limits of "human bandwidth" - as the number of sources are included into a given session increase, the amount of media that can usefully understood by a single person diminishes.
-To put it more simply - too many people talking at once is much more difficult to understand than one person speaking at a time, and this varies on the audience and circumstance.
-Subsequently this will define some limitations in the number of potential concurrent or semi-concurrent, bidirectional communications that occur.

 ## Live Media {#lm-media}